Black History Month celebration continues at St. James Baptist Church

-This year’s theme is I AM Black History and churchgoers pay tribute to Black History Month by wearing symbolic colors.
+This year’s theme is I AM Black History and churchgoers paid tribute to Black History Month by wearing symbolic colors.

 Officials at the church ask that members represent the African flag by wearing a select color each week.